AI assistant — not human

 Cloud infrastructure protection: CSPM, workload protection for VMs, containers, databases, storage.
 Multi-cloud (Azure, AWS, GCP) with regulatory compliance dashboards.

-The Defender XDR portal (security.microsoft.com) is the single pane of glass for all security operations.
-Instead of switching between four separate consoles, security analysts manage everything from one unified interface — incidents, alerts, hunting, response actions, and reporting.
+The Defender XDR portal (security.microsoft.com) serves as the central hub for all security operations.
+Security analysts can manage everything from one unified interface.
+This includes:

 | Level | Behavior | Best For |